Current Travel Info

 Rugged.
 Rustic.
 Real.

-Winter in the Similkameen Valley
+Summer in the Similkameen Valley, British Columbia

-Plan Your Trip
+Plan Your Trip to the Similkameen Valley

 The Similkameen Valley is the traditional, ancestral, and unceded territory of the Similamix and Smelqmix People.